mulatom1/LottoTM/.ai/view-implementation-api/tickets-generate-random.md

 {
     /// <summary>
     /// Request for generating a random ticket.
-    /// UserId is extracted from JWT claims in the endpoint.
+    /// No parameters required - this is a simple generation endpoint.
     /// </summary>
-    public record Request(int UserId) : IRequest<Response>;
+    public record Request : IRequest<Response>;

     /// <summary>
     /// Response with generated numbers array (preview/proposal).